Eran: Inscription of Samudragupta

 The Eran Inscription of Samudragupta (336-380 CE) is presently stored in Kolkata Indian Museum.
 The inscription, in red sandstone, was found not far to the west of the ruined temple of the boar.
 Though damaged and much of the inscription is missing, this was a significant find, states Cunningham, because on it are numeral scripts, with at least "2, 3, 4, 5, 6 and 7" preserved.

 Inscription of Budhagupta (484–485 CE)

 The Budhagupta inscription is dated to 484–485 CE.
 It is s Vaishnava inscription.
 It describes that the Gupta kingdom stretched from Kalindi River to Narmada River, that the inscription marks the raising of a column in honour of Janardana, another name of Vishnu.

 Inscription of Toramana (circa 500 CE)

 The Eran boar inscription of Toramana is a stone inscription with 8 lines of Sanskrit, first three of which are in meter and rest in prose, written in a North Indian script.
 It is carved on the chest of a freestanding 11 feet high red sandstone boar statue, a zoomorphic iconography of Vishnu avatar, and dated to the 6th century.
-The inscription names king Toramana, a King of the Alchon Huns, as ruling over Malwa ("governing the earth") and records that a Dhanyavishnu is dedicating a stone temple to Narayana (Vishnu).
+The inscription names king Toramana, a King of the Alchon Huns, as ruling over Malwa ("governing the earth") and records that a Dhanyaviṣṇu is dedicating a stone temple to Narayana (Vishnu).